The Inner Temple offer a small number of scholarships for those with a minimally funded pupillage, called Benefactors’ Scholarships.

 - Childcare at the Bar

-It will be the same application form for both - you will be considered for both the Inner Temple and the Marshall Hall funding at the same time.
+Applicants need only complete one application form to be considered for both the Inner Temple Benefactors’ Scholarships and the Marshall Hall Trust pupillage awards.

 The awards offered by the Inn are: